-Number of rooms you want in your house can be a crucial decision, and some time we make wrong choice here too.
+The number of rooms you want in your house can be a crucial decision, and sometimes we make the wrong choice here too.
 For instance, if you are just married, and planning to have a baby in a couple of years, and no other family members are staying with you, then you may think that a standard 2 bedroom flat is good.
 And it is good as well, as it suits your needs.

-Yes, if you can afford and it’s not going to affect your finances badly.
+Yes, if you can afford it and it’s not going to affect your finances badly.

-The point is, it all depends on your needs, your budget, overall property costs and your abilities to finance the total costs.
+The point is, it all depends on your needs, your budget, overall property costs and your ability to finance the total costs.

-Take everything in consideration and then take a call on the number of rooms that you should have in a house that you are going to buy today.
-But, just think about the future as we don’t buy a new house often, it’s a onetime investment, and a big one for many of us.
+Take everything into consideration and then take a call on the number of rooms that you should have in a house that you are going to buy today.
+But, just think about the future as we don’t buy a new house often, it’s a one-time investment and a big one for many of us.

 Number of washrooms

 The same logic applies when choosing the number of washrooms.
-Ideally, your house must have at least two washrooms – one attached with the master bedroom and the other can be the common one.
-And if you can afford, then it’s always better to go for same number of washrooms like the bedrooms.
-So if you have three bedrooms, having three washrooms are always better.
+Ideally, your house must have at least two washrooms – one attached to the master bedroom and the other can be the common one.
+And if you can afford it, then it’s always better to go for the same number of washrooms as the bedrooms.
+So if you have three bedrooms, having three washrooms is always better.

 Kitchen size and layout

-Second call that you have to make with regards to kitchen is whether to go for open kitchen concept or an as an independent kitchen room with door.
-Well, it actually depends on your lifestyle, but usually for an Indian house, closed kitchen room is better.
+The second call that you have to make with regard to the kitchen is whether to go for an open kitchen concept or an independent kitchen room with a door.
+Well, it actually depends on your lifestyle, but usually for an Indian house, a closed kitchen room is better.

 Total purchase price

 Needless to say that when you are buying a house, the overall purchase price of the property is a big factor worth looking at.
-Who don’t want a bigger and luxurious house, located at a prime residential location in the city?
+Who doesn’t want a bigger and more luxurious house, located at a prime residential location in the city?
 We all want that.